 “IFRS” refers to the International Accounting Standards (“IAS”) in force, as well as those of the IFRS Interpretation Committee, previously known as the International Financial Reporting Interpretations Committee (“IFRIC”), and before that the Standing Interpretations Committee (“SIC”).

-The financial statements were prepared in accordance with IFRS in force at the approval date of the financial statements and the provisions of Article 9 of Leg.
-Decree 38/2005.
+The financial statements were prepared in accordance with IFRS in force at the approval date of the financial statements and the provisions enacted as per Article 9 of Leg.
+Decree No. 38/2005.

 In particular the IFRS were applied in a consistent manner for the periods presented in the document.
 The financial statements were prepared on the basis of the best information on the IFRS and taking into account best practice; any further orientations and interpretative updates will be reflected in subsequent years, in accordance with the provisions of the accounting standards, as detailed below.